tukru/Crypt0Morph.py/README.md

 python3 encryption.py

 The program will then read its own code and search for eligible files in the current directory.
 If an eligible file is found, the program will generate a crypt key, encrypt the file using a randomly chosen encryption method, create a string of the encrypted code, generate a random filename, and create a decryption routine.
 The program will then replace some of its own variables with randomly generated variables, insert the encrypted code into the target file, and delete itself from the directory.
-Contributing

-If you would like to contribute to this project, please follow these steps:
+If you would like to contribute (you shouldn't) to this project, please follow these steps:

     Fork this repository
     Create a new branch (git checkout -b my-new-feature)